CrocoFactory/adspower/README.md

     return profiles
 ```

-# Installing Antidetect
+# Installing adspower
-To install the package you need to get github access token to package.
-After you need to replace this token insted of {TOKEN}:
+To install the package you need a GitHub API Token.
+After you need to replace this token instead of {TOKEN}:
 ```sh
 pip install git+https:/{TOKEN}@github.com/blnkoff/appconnect.git
 ```